How to Complete My File

 - Log into your student “My Shasta” account

-- Click on "My Documents" using the Financial Aid Menu to view your required forms
+- Click on "My Documents START HERE" to view forms requested

 - Provide copies of forms to our office, we cannot make copies or return your forms.